damaratix/sans-holiday-hack-2021/sources/prechallenge12.md

 ### Level 5 - Operations

-In this level we have to contatenate two strings, do a bool comparison, append a value and access a dictionary.
+In this level we have to concatenate two strings, do a bool comparison, append a value and access a dictionary.

 ```Py
 import elf, munchkins, levers, lollipops, yeeters, pits